The north side and northeast corner of this beautiful A-frame church had been showing signs of settlement for several years.

 Thrasher Foundation Repair was recommended for this project by Bob D. Campbell Engineering, and was asked to assess the problem and develop a repair plan.
 We had also previously completed a project at a Catholic church in Garnett, KS and were highly recommended by them to St. Patrick’s parish.

-The foundation repair plan included installation of 36 resistance piers.
-A variety of pier sizes and designs were used, including AP2-3500, AP2-4000, AP2-4500 and AP2-UFVL-4000.
-The varying live and dead loads throughout the affected area determined the different sizes and bracket designs.
+Multiple repair options were considered but eventually decided on a repair that included 36 resistance piers.
+A variety of pier sizes and designs were used, including AP2-3500, AP2-4000, AP2-4500, and AP2UFVL-4000.
+The varying live loads and dead loads throughout the affected were the cause for the multiple brackets and pier types and sizes used.
+Once the repair plan had been finalized and approved, Thrasher Foundation Repair ordered the materials and began the installation.